 A good ratio is a layer of 5 to 7 cm, alternating chips and sawdust, to be renewed after each use.

-4. Using suitable water and avoiding odoriferous materials
+4. Using suitable water and avoiding odorous materials

-The water for your motorhome toilets should be made of rigid food-grade plastic, or better yet, stainless steel.
+The water container of your motorhome toilet should be made of rigid food-grade plastic, or better yet, stainless steel.
 These materials:

 - do not retain odors;